QuangNguyenLong/pcprep/doc/README.usage.md

   Specifies the output file(s).
   Example: `bbox%04d.ply` is the output path for multiple output files.

+#### Pixel-per-tile status
+##### `save-viewport <camera=JSON> <nx,ny,nz> <output-visibility=JSON>`
+  Calculate the number of pixels each point cloud tile occupies in the camera viewport when view the processing point cloud from a given camera trajectory.
+- `camera=JSON`
+  Specifies the JSON file path of the camera trajectory in MVP matrix.
+An example JSON can be found [here](../examples/cam2mat/cam-matrix.json).
+- `nx,ny,nz`
+  Number of divisions along the x, y, and z axes.
+- `output-visibility=JSON`
+  Specifies the output JSON file for each processing point cloud.

 #### Viewport status
 ##### `save-viewport <camera=JSON> <background-color=R,G,B> <output-png(s)=FILE>`
+Calculate the camera viewport when view the processing point cloud given a camera trajectory and the background color.
 This status is only available if **PCP** was built with `--with-gl --with-png --with-glfw --with-glew`
 - `camera=JSON`
   Specifies the JSON file path of the camera trajectory in MVP matrix.
 An example JSON can be found [here](../examples/cam2mat/cam-matrix.json).
 - `background-color=R,G,B`
   Specifies the background color for the viewport in RGB.
-  - Example: `255,255,255` for black.
+  Example: `255,255,255` for black.
 - `output-png(s)=FILE`
-  Specifies the output png(s) for each processing point cloud.
+  Specifies the output PNG image(s) for each processing point cloud.
-  - Example: `tile%04d.view%04d.png`, whereas the first `%04d` is for tile index, second `%04d` is for viewport index (if the input JSON have multiple MVP matrixes).
+  Example: `tile%04d.view%04d.png`, whereas the first `%04d` is for tile index, second `%04d` is for viewport index (if the input JSON have multiple MVP matrixes).

 ---

 ## Examples usage